 Frequently Asked Questions

-Testing his DNA is a sure way to know if your Black Cat is a Bombay Cat.
-In the meantime, other distinctive features such as a full black coat, a shorter nose, large golden eyes, and a muscular body may indicate that your kitty could be a Bombay.
+Testing his DNA is a sure way to know if your black kitty is a Bombay.
+In the meantime, other distinctive features, such as a full black coat, a shorter nose, large golden eyes, and a muscular body, may indicate that your kitty could be a Bombay.

 All cats that have black fur are not Bombay cats.
-There are a few black cat breeds, but that does not make them Bombay Cats.
-Bombay Cats must be black to be considered Bombay.
+There are a few black cat breeds, but that does not make them Bombay cats.
+Bombay cats are a specific mix of Burmese and American Shorthair and must be black to be considered Bombay.

-Bombay Cats and Black Cats are often mistaken for each other due to their similarity in size and appearance.
-Though they may seem like the same breed, they are some distinct physical and personality traits.
-The Bombay Cat is mischievous and loves to be in charge.
-Black Cats are more easy-going.
+Bombay cats and black cats are often mistaken for each other due to their similarity in size and appearance.
+Though they may seem like the same breed, they have some distinct physical and personality traits.
+The Bombay cat is mischievous and loves to be in charge.
+Black cats, in general, are more easygoing.
 They are both intelligent breeds that enjoy playing and exploring.
 The major difference is in their color.
-Although both are black, a Bombay Cat is black all over, while a Black Cat may be other colors in his fur.
-Whether you’re looking for a solid black cat like the Bombay Cat or one with a little more variation, either of these panther-like beauties will make an excellent furry companion.
+Although both are black, a Bombay cat is black all over, while a black kitty may have other colors in his fur.
+Whether you’re looking for a solid black kitty like the Bombay or one with a little more variation, either of these panther-like beauties will make an excellent furry companion.